betterscientificsoftware/bssw.io/Articles/Blog/ReferencesInMarkdownHybridApproach-wikized.md

 references link off-page to their intended destinations.
 The resulting file is still GitHub flavored Markdown with a minimal amount of embedded HTML.

-For example, running script on this markdown file...
+For example, running this script on this markdown file...

-    ./wikize_refs.py ReferencesInMarkdownHybridApproach.md
+    ./wikize_refs.py -i ReferencesInMarkdownHybridApproach.md

 makes a backup of the original file to `ReferencesInMarkdownHybridApproach.md~` and then overwrites the original file.
-Use the `-i` option to skip this backup operation.
+Use the `-s` option to skip this backup operation.

 Comparing the [raw original](https://raw.githubusercontent.com/betterscientificsoftware/betterscientificsoftware.github.io/master/Articles/Blog/ReferencesInMarkdownHybridApproach.md)